Sage/streamlinejs/README.md

 ```

 In this example, `countLines` is called twice with `!_`.
 These calls start the `fs.readFile` asynchronous operations and return immediately two _futures_ (`n1` and `n2`).
 The `return` statement retrieves the results with `n1(_)` and `n2(_)` calls and computes their difference.

-Futures are very flexible.
-In the example above, the results are retrieved from the same function, but you can also pass futures to other functions, store them in objects, call them to get the results from a different module, etc. You can also have several readers on the same future.

 See the [futures](https://github.com/Sage/streamlinejs/wiki/Futures) wiki page for details.